sumantha-NTS/Predicting-House-Prices-in-Bengaluru/README.md

 |7.    | Random Forest       |    0.343   |    78.45  |
 |8.    | Neural Network      |    0.48    |    57.73  |

 From the above table, it is evidend that the best regressor for this problem is **XGBoost**.
-So for the building API, XGBoost is considered for predicting new House Prices.
+So for building API, XGBoost is considered for predicting new House Prices.

 ## Deployment :
 I have used **Streamlit** library and **Heroku** platform to deploy the app.\